ibm-build-lab/cp4d-install/4.0/SWE_INSTALL.md

 # Installing Cloud Pak for Data 4.0 using the Tech Zone Automation GitOps modules

-These are steps to install Cloud Pak for Data 4.0 on a VPC cluster using automation created by the Software Everywhere modules.
+These are steps to install Cloud Pak for Data 4.0 on a VPC cluster using automation created by the Tech Zone Automation modules residing in:

-The automation resides in:

 https://github.com/IBM/automation-ibmcloud-infra-openshift

 and

 https://github.com/IBM/automation-data-foundation

+Refer to the README.md files for details about installation.

 This automation will be running within a container, for best results, make sure you have a license for Docker Desktop.